ErikMPZuhlke/local-llm-blog-post/article.md

 A major driver in selecting tools was **data governance**:

 - **Copilot** and most GPT-based tools transmit context/code to cloud servers
-- **Cody + DeepSeek** allows local model use, ideal for regulated industries or IP-sensitive projects
+- **Cody + Ollama** allows local model use, ideal for regulated industries or IP-sensitive projects
 - Tools like **JetBrains AI** offer partial local processing but lack full Copilot-like depth

 ---